nv-tlabs/vid2player3d/README.md

 python vid2player/run.py --cfg federer_djokovic --rl_device cuda:0 --test --num_envs 8192 --episode_length 10000 --seed 0 --checkpoint latest --enable_shadow --headless --num_rec_frames 600 --num_eg 5 --record
 ```

-# Retrain the high-level policy
+# Training with your motion

+### Low-level policy
+We did not release the full training code for the low-level imitation policy, but [tennis_im.yaml](vid2player/cfg/im/tennis_im.yaml) and [humanoid_smpl_im_mvae.py](vid2player/env/tasks/humanoid_smpl_im_mvae.py) basically implement the environment except for the data loading and the overall training loop can be designed similar to that of the high-level policy, which is provided under [vid2player](vid2player).
+### Motion VAE
+We provide code for training the motion VAE.
+Please organize your motion data following the format described in [Video3DPoseDataset](vid2player/motion_vae/dataset.py).
+### High-level policy
-We also provide code for training the high-level policy using Federer's motion VAE.
+We also provide code for training the high-level policy.
 As described in the paper, we design a curriculum trained in three stages.
-You can run the following script to execute the curriculum training.
+You can run the following script to execute the curriculum training (assuming the checkpoints for the low-leve policy and motion VAE are available).
-The script assumes a GPU with memory >= 24GB and it takes about 2 days to finish on a single A5000.
 ```
 python vid2player/run.py --cfg federer_train_stage_1 --rl_device cuda:0 --headless
 python vid2player/run.py --cfg federer_train_stage_2 --rl_device cuda:0 --headless